NEED TO KNOW:

 Saldanha (Visit Slipway Restaurant and watch the boats)

-Langebaan – kitesurfing, beaches, shopping, Mykonos (Gambling and Boat rides) and restaurants like Die Strandloper, Lekka by die see, Boesmanland Plaaskombuis, Driftwood, Pearly’s, Friday Island (my favourite), and Breeze Restaurant.
+Langebaan – kitesurfing, beaches, shopping, Mykonos (Gambling and Boat rides) and restaurants like Die Strandloper, Lekka by die see, Boesmanland Plaaskombuis, Driftwood, Pearly’s, Friday Island, and Breeze Restaurant.

 West Coast National Park – You can see some beautiful sceneries, a stunning lagoon with houseboats, the very rough atlantic, beautiful dunes, buck, ostridge and way too many snakes – puff adder, cape cobra and so on.
 Take a guided tour or stay overnight.
 William Slabbert offers guided tours to the Park.